outsidedav/swift/machine_learning/recognition.md

 # {{site.data.keyword.visualrecognitionshort}}
 {: #recognition}

-The IBM Watson Visual Recognition service enables your app to quickly and accurately tag, classify, and train visual content by using machine learning.
+The {{site.data.keyword.visualrecognitionfull}} service enables your app to quickly and accurately tag, classify, and train visual content by using machine learning.
 The service can help to classify virtually any visual content, train your own custom model in minutes, and detect faces.

 ## How it works
 {: ##how-it-works}

 1. Your app chooses a selection of images to analyze.
-2. Your app sends the image to the {{site.data.keyword.visualrecognitionshort}} service using the Watson Swift SDK.
+2. Your app sends the image to the {{site.data.keyword.visualrecognitionshort}} service by using the Watson Swift SDK.
 3. The service analyzes the image by using classification analysis to identify scenes, objects, faces, and more.
 4. The service's analysis is returned to your app by the Watson Swift SDK.